jundalisay/superb/content/en/research/socrates/simple-republic/book-1/chapter-1.md

 Justice is useful in peace and in war, like husbandry for wheat acquisition, and shoemaking for getting shoes.
 Justice is useful in peacetime in contracts, like partnerships.
 {{< /r >}}

-{{< l a="Socrates" >}}The skilful player is a more useful and better partner at a game of drafts than the just man.
+{{< l a="Socrates" >}} The skilful player is a more useful and better partner at a game of drafts than the just man.
 In the laying of bricks and stones, the builder is a more useful or better partner than the just man.
 {{< /l >}}

 {{< r a="Polemarchus" >}}